Maximizing Calf Mobility with Foam Rolling

 Additional Exercises to Improve Calf Mobility

 In addition to foam rolling, several exercises can further enhance calf mobility and flexibility.
-One effective exercise is the calf stretch against a wall.
-To perform this stretch, stand facing a wall with one foot forward and one foot back.
+One effective exercise is the classic calf stretch against a wall.
+To perform this, stand facing a wall with one foot forward and one foot back.

-Keep your back leg straight while bending your front knee and pressing your back heel into the ground.
+Keep your back leg straight while bending your front knee, pressing your back heel into the ground.
 Hold this position for 20-30 seconds before switching sides.
-This stretch targets both the gastrocnemius and soleus muscles, promoting overall flexibility.
+This stretch targets both the gastrocnemius and soleus muscles, promoting better flexibility across the entire calf.

 Tips for Maintaining Healthy Calf Mobility